Phagwara

 Phagwara (/pa/; ISO: Phagawāṛā) is a city and a municipal corporation in the Kapurthala district of Punjab, India.
 It is located 40 km from the district headquarters of Kapurthala, and 124 km from the state capital, Chandigarh.
-Phagwara is known for its production of sugar, glucose, starch, fine fabric, preet's paints, and auto parts.
+Phagwara is known for its production of sugar, glucose, starch, fine fabric and auto parts.
 It is locally known for the Shri Hanuman Garhi Temple.

 History

 Phagwara was initially a market town in the region of Punjab, founded by Chaudhary Phaggu Mal Basra, a Jatt Jagirdar landlord of the area.
 In 1635, the Sikh Guru, Guru Hargobind Sahib, visited the city.

 Bhai Phaggu, a Gurmukh, Masand, and Sri Guru Amardas Ji devotee, played a pivotal role in the development of Phagwara.
 Guru Amardas sent Bhai Phaggu to preach Sikhism to the city of Sasaram in Bihar, where Phaggu spent the rest of his life.
 Guru Teg Bahadur once visited Bhai Phaggu in Bihar and called him Chacha ji, leading to Bhai Phaggu Ji, also known as Chacha Phaggu.

 When Guru Hargobind Sahib (the sixth Sikh Guru) visited Phagwara in 1635 to see Bhai Phaggu's home, he was not respected by the townspeople, who opposed Bhai Phaggu.
 According to local legend, Guru Hargobind Ji exclaimed, “Phagu Da Warra, Bahron Mitha Andra Khara!”
 Over time, the term “Phagu Da Warra” evolved into “Phagwara,” becoming an enduring part of the region’s identity.

 From Akbar's time to till 1803 Basra Jats remained Jagirdars of the Phagwara area, Bhai Phaggus family was the most powerful family of the Punjabi region of Doaba, controlling approximately 240 villages in Phagwara and Banga Tehsils.
 His descendant, Chaudhary Trilok Chand Basra, was married to Princess Rajinder Kanwar, daughter of Maharaja Ala Singh of Patiala.
 He was later succeeded by Chaudhary Chuhar Mal Basra, the last chief of the family.
 Chuhar Mal Basra was defeated by Maharaja Ranjit Singh in 1803.

-Here is an example of a local historical Vaar for Phaggu Mal: